 Related content: Free Downloadable Chore Chart for Children

-If my boss had paid me in carrots I wouldn’t have worked much at all—because one or two carrots and I’m all set.
+If my boss had paid me in carrots, I wouldn’t have worked much at all—because one or two carrots and I’m all set.
 Kids have the same motivating principle.
-They want a reward that’s in currency they like.
+They want a reward in a currency that’s meaningful.